near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

          "token_id": ["1","2"],
          "amounts": ["1","100"],
          "owner_id": "alice",
-         "approval_id": 2,
+         "approval_ids": ["4","5"],
          "msg": "{\"action\": \"list\", \"price\": [\"100\",\"50\"], \"token\": \"nDAI\" }" }' --accountId mt

-3. `market` now knows that it can sell Alice's tokens for 100 [nDAI] and 50 [nDAI] (https://explorer.mainnet.near.org/accounts/6b175474e89094c44da98b954eedeac495271d0f.factory.bridge.near), and that when it transfers it to a buyer using `mt_batch_transfer`, it can pass along the given `approval_id` to ensure that Alice hasn't changed her mind.
+3. `market` now knows that it can sell Alice's tokens for 100 [nDAI](https://explorer.mainnet.near.org/accounts/6b175474e89094c44da98b954eedeac495271d0f.factory.bridge.near) and 50 [nDAI](https://explorer.mainnet.near.org/accounts/6b175474e89094c44da98b954eedeac495271d0f.factory.bridge.near), and that when it transfers it to a buyer using `mt_batch_transfer`, it can pass along the given `approval_ids` to ensure that Alice hasn't changed her mind.
 It can schedule any further cross-contract calls it wants, and if it returns these promises correctly, Alice's initial near-cli call will resolve with the outcome from the final step in the chain.
 If Alice actually made this call from a Market frontend, the frontend can use this return value for something useful.

 ### 3. Approval with cross-contract call, edge case